-- To have the same height and width as the input image, it is common to add zeros around the inputs which is called zero padding (Same padding) - If there is no padding applied to the input it is called valid padding - It is also possible to spacing out the receptive fields, the shift from one receptive field to the next is called the stride - Transposed convolutions (deconvolution) work by swapping the forward and backward passes of a convolution
+- To have the same height and width as the input image, it is common to add zeros around the inputs, which is called zero padding (Same padding) - If there is no padding applied to the input it is called valid padding - It is also possible to space out the receptive fields.
+The shift from one receptive field to the next is called the stride - Transposed convolutions (deconvolution) work by swapping the forward and backward passes of a convolution

-Convolution Example
+Convolution Example - locally connected

-- The idea of convolution with a filter is to find common patterns that occur in different parts of the image - The two filters shown here highlight vertical and horizontal stripes (Note that the neuron's weights can be represented as a small image the size of the receptive field) - The result of convolution is a new feature map or activation maps (units in hidden layer) - ▶ Notice the neurons are now locally connected and share the same weight for each feature map - Since images have three colors channels, the filter does as well: one filter per channel, and dot-products are summed (integral)
+- The idea of convolution with a filter is to find common patterns that occur in different parts of the image - The two filters shown here highlight vertical and horizontal stripes (Note that the neuron's weights can be represented as a small image that has the size of the receptive field) - The result of the convolution is a new feature map (units in the hidden layer) - ▶ Notice the neurons are now locally connected and share the same weight for each feature map

-Convolution Example
+Convolution Example - weight sharing

 - In a convolution layer, we use a whole bank of filters to pick out a variety of differently-oriented edges and shapes in the image - Using predefined filters is standard practice in image processing.
-By contrast, with CNNs the filters are learned for the specific classification task - You must defined the size, stride and padding for a given layer - Filter weights are the parameters going from an input layer to a hidden layer, with one hidden unit for each pixel in the convolved image.
+By contrast, with CNNs the filters are learned for the specific classification task - > You must defined the size, stride and padding for a given layer - Filter weights are the parameters going from an input layer to a hidden layer, with one hidden unit for each pixel in the convolved image.
 The same weights in a given filter are reused for all possible patches in the image - All neurons within a given feature map share the same parameters and neurons in different feature maps use different parameters